kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

       Please note that this feature is currently in an experimental phase and is not intended for production use.
       The implementation and user experience are subject to changes as we continue to iterate on this project.

-      1. Requirements
+      1. Requirements:

          - Gateway API [CRDs](https://gateway-api.sigs.k8s.io/guides/#installing-gateway-api) installed.

-      2. Install Istio
+      2. Install Istio:

          ```
          TAG=$(curl https://storage.googleapis.com/istio-build/dev/1.28-dev)